laravel/docs/collections.md

         ]
     */

-You can also pass your own callback to determine how to sort the collection values:
+Alternatively, you may pass your own callback to determine how to sort the collection's values:

     $collection = collect([
         ['name' => 'Desk', 'colors' => ['Black', 'Mahogany']],